jontrulson/conquest/docs/server-guide.md

 These configuration files are only needed by the client.

+### conquest.conf

+This file is a simple configuration file used to set various options for your server.
+It will be created/located in *prefix*/etc/conquest/conquest.conf.

+You can edit this file directly, or use the (O)ptions menu option in the *conqoper* program.
+It is here where you enable and disable various flags and options for your game, set your server name, MOTD, and other information.

+It is automatically created on a "make install", if it does not already exist (via *conqoper -C*).

+With Conquest version updates the file is updated automatically, preserving previous settings.

 ### Preserving local modifications to configuration files

 Doing a "make install" or updating to a newer package will overwrite